Parking | Forest Grove Campus

 Students, staff and faculty must register their vehicles to obtain a parking permit.
-All parking permits are $50.
+Student parking permits are $50.
 Parking permits are valid January to December and must be renewed each year.
 All you have to do is fill out the registration form and permits will be mailed to your UC Box.
 You will need your license plate number, as well as the make, model, year and color of your car.

 Special overnight permits are available for visitors and overnight parking.
 Visit the Pacific Information Center or Campus Public Safety to obtain a temporary parking permit or fill out this form to request in advance.

 Please follow all posted parking regulations in campus lots and city streets.
 Parking regulations on surrounding streets are enforced by Forest Grove Police.
 See the campus map (pdf) for details of on-campus parking.
 On-campus regulations are enforced by Campus Public Safety.
 On-campus citations may be appealed with the Parking Ticket Appeal Form (pdf) at the PIC or Student Life.

 Students in good academic and conduct standing with the university may park their vehicles in a university parking lot during the summer months.